 So, in order to learn more about the basic man’s shirt, I needed to meet the head of the costume department, Miss Julianne Herczeg.
-Although Julie recently left the museum, she’d worked there for eight years, and had been running the costume shop since 2013.
-She holds an MA from James Madison University, where she has also been teaching for over six years.
+Although Julie no longer works at the museum, she’d worked there for eight years, and ran the costume shop from 2013-2016.
+She holds an MA from James Madison University, where she has also taught for several years.
 She also does film work through multiple Virginia-based companies, with credits in wardrobe, acting, hair/makeup, and more.
 Julie has studied historical clothing and its construction for over sixteen years, and has been sewing professionally since 2004.

 In keeping with all of the other FCM staff with whom I’d spoken, Julie was also very accommodating when it came to my request to learn more.
 But don’t let me stop with accommodating – she is extremely knowledgeable, very kind, and has some mad skills with a needle and thread.